 How would you comment on the ongoing stalemate in the dialogue between Belgrade and Priština?

 – Greece has a clear position regarding this issue.
 We support the Belgrade-Priština political dialogue; we believe that a possible agreement will be a step towards normalising relations between Serbia and Kosovo.
-In the case that the two parties reach agreement, we will support this mutually agreed solution.
+In the case that the two parties reach an agreement, we will support this mutually agreed solution.
 In the meantime, our position will remain the same regarding the issue of recognition.

 Greece has a sincere strategy to support the creation of a peaceful and prosperous environment in the Balkans, the preconditions of which are respect for human rights, fundamental freedoms and international law and, of course, the principle of good neighbourly relations.